-C-re-aid, established in 2012, is an architectural NGO dedicated to exploring the possibilities of responsible building practices and materials; to promote long-term socio-economic and environmental improvement across Tanzania. - Learn more about C-re-aid's strategy.
+C-re-aid, established in 2012, is an architectural NGO dedicated to exploring the possibilities of responsible building practices and materials; to promote long-term socio-economic and environmental improvement across Tanzania.

-We achieve our objectives through close collaboration with village leaders, our partner communities and NGOs; as well as our international network of beneficiaries and universities. - Learn more about C-re-aid's partners.
+We achieve the objectives of this mission through close collaboration with village leaders, our partner communities and NGOs; as well as our international network of beneficiaries and universities.

-"Throughout my academic career (Architecture and Anthropology) I had always been intrigued by vernacular architecture, and how this collides with modern day developments.
+"Throughout my academic career (Architecture and Cultures & development studies) I had always been intrigued by vernacular architecture, and how this collides with modern day developments.
 It wasn’t until I arrived in Tanzania in 2010 that this particular interest turned into reality.
 Voluntary work and my position as co-founder of PLOT.form inspired me to further explore the possibilities of architecture in Tanzania.
 Eventually, this continuous (re)search led to the establishment of C-re-aid in 2012.
 Since then, C-re-aid has been working actively as an NGO in and around Moshi and, by extension, the entire Kilimanjaro region.
 Recently, we decided to open an office in Zanzibar to broaden our operational scope; and discover the wide range of possibilities the island has to offer."

 Founder & Executive Director of C-re-aid